dimiboeckaerts/HyperdimensionalComputing.jl/README.md

 seq_embedding = sequence_embedding(sequence, basis, 3)  # embedding using 3-grams
 ```
-If the size of the number of k-grams is not too large, it makes sense to precompute these to speed up the encoding process.
+If the size of the number of n-grams is not too large, it makes sense to precompute these to speed up the encoding process.

 ```julia
 threegrams = compute_3_grams(basis)